 Policies let you define and enforce rules for Terraform runs.
 You can write them using either the Sentinel or Open Policy Agent (OPA) policy-as-code frameworks and then group them into policy sets that you can apply to workspaces in your organization.
 To create policies and policy sets, you must have permission to manage policies.

-Create groups of policies and assign those policy sets to workspaces.
+Create groups of policies and enforce those policy sets globally or on specific projects and workspaces.
 You can create policy sets through the Terraform API, by connecting a VCS repository containing policies, or directly in Terraform Cloud.
 To create policies and policy sets, you must have permission to manage policies.

 Refer to Managing Policy Sets for details.